 Design Thinking (a.k.a.
 Human-Centered Design) is a problem-solving methodology that helps teams tackle complex business issues in a more empathetic, innovative and collaborative way.
 It’s also pretty fun!

-Our Design Thinking Foundations training is perfect for teams and organizations who are looking for a flexible structure that leads to more original ideas.
+Regardless of if we’re in person or virtual, our Design Thinking Foundations training is perfect for teams and organizations who are looking for a flexible structure that leads to more original ideas.
 Not only will you learn some new skills together (more on that below), but you will also have a fun team-building experience that promotes trying new things and having honest conversations about how to apply the methods back at work.

 We’ve brought our foundations courses to teams in a wide range of industries (CPG, financial services, hospitality, and tech, to name a few), roles (HR, sales, product, marketing, and more), and levels (from associates to executives).
 Quite frankly, we’ve yet to meet a team that hasn’t benefited from leveraging Design Thinking tools and mindsets to be more empathetic, creative, and collaborative.